 I see young artists all the time that are super talented and unique for 16 or 17, but if they don’t grow, they could be just an average talent as a 25-year old, and then it’s life as usual for them.

-To be a lifelong creative, where artistry, songwriting, or being a top musician are key to your success and the life you want, then greatness means that you keep taking new steps to get there.
+To be a lifelong creative, where art, writing, or being a top musician are key to your success and the life you want, then greatness means that you keep taking new steps to get there.

 You don’t just get to a plateau and sit there because everyone in your church or small town or family thinks you’re really boss!
 You have to find the next territory to conquer.

 Were you the bomb in high school and ruled the world?
 But now you’re just a 19 year old?
 Time for the next thing.
-Could be a college music degree in music, acting, songwriting, or worship leading.
+Could be a program or college music degree in music, acting, dance, art, songwriting, or worship leading.
 I don't care how old you are, don't believe that lie that music or any creative training and education only can lead to teaching.
-It's how the truly talented move to a whole new level than other gifted, non-taught artists.
+Study and practice are how the truly talented move to a whole new level than other gifted, non-taught artists.

-Are you the music director at your church and even though you are the big kahuna around there, you sometimes feel like you are on an endless treadmill?
+Are you a creative director or leader at your church and even though you are the big kahuna around there, you sometimes feel like you are on an endless treadmill?
 Technically you’re on stage doing your thing, but creatively you are at a complete standstill.
 You don't have to quit or leave in scandal, but you can bring a whole new dimension to your career as it is.
 See: Casting Crowns.

 Have you been so busy raising kids and supporting your spouse while your talent, which your kids and spouse love by the way, has languished in the laundry room?
 (Well, except for that yearly talent show at the local Hog Days Festival of course!)
 Maybe it's time to take some time for yourself and begin your life's dream.Somehow, someway, you need to break out of the gerbil cage.
 You've been good enough for a while now.
 When will you take the steps to be great?